-Using the Token Designer
+Using the token designer

-On a dashboard, you can access the token menu of a parameter control and use it to select standard filter values such as All Values or Null.
+On a dashboard, you can access a filter's token menu and select options such as All or Null.
 For time dimension filters, additional tokens let you select relative date values such as Today, Current week, or Year to date.

-Dundas BI administrators and Tenant administrators, when they have the "Create Token" privilege, can modify the built-in tokens which are included with the application, or create new custom tokens such as Last 40 days or Current Quarter.
+Dundas BI administrators and Tenant administrators, when they have the Create Token privilege, can modify the built-in tokens included with the application or create new tokens for other users to use.

-2. Token Types
+2. Token types

 |Attribute||Tokens based on the log-in credentials||Current Account Name, Current Session ID|

 |Named Set||A token defined on a specific dimension hierarchy||USA, Canada, Paris|